 The Concert Band is open to all wind and percussion players in the high school.
 The Concert Band focuses on refining instrument playing skills, building ensemble playing skills, and performing musical literature at an intermediate level.
 Concert Band performs at all school sponsored concerts during the academic year.
-Participation in marching band and basketball pep band is required for everybody enrolled in high school band.
+Participation in basketball pep band is required for everybody enrolled in high school band.
 This includes after school rehearsals, summer practices, community events, and OMEA sanctioned events.
 Participation in Concert Band is a prerequisite for participation in Jazz Band and Percussion Ensemble.
-This is a full-year class that will require students to remain in the class after June 1st, 2024.